mneiferbag/robot-ftp-db/doc/article.md

 This list of features is by no means complete.
 I just gave you some examples to wheaten your appetite.
 Have a look at the extensive documentation to see what other features are available.
 It is recommended to start with the [User Guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html).

-## Using Gherkin for Behavior-driven Development (BDD)
+## Using Gherkin with Behavior-driven Development (BDD)

-Robot Framework also supports writing test cases in Behavior-driven style using the Gherkin language.
-Gherkin is supported out-of-box.
+Robot Framework also supports writing test cases in behavior-driven development style using the [Gherkin language](https://cucumber.io/docs/gherkin/).
+Gherkin is supported out-of-the-box.
 No additional plugins or libraries are necessary to use this style.
 Robot Framework simply drops the first word when searching for matching keywords.

-    # TODO rewrite this
-    Given this
-    When that
-    Then foo
+So we could rewrite our existing test case to get a BDD scenario as follows.

+    When Log To Console    Connecting to %{PUBLICHOST}:%{FTP_PORT} as %{FTP_USER_NAME}
+    And Ftp Connect    %{PUBLICHOST}    %{FTP_USER_NAME}    %{FTP_USER_PASS}    %{FTP_PORT}
+    And Upload File    data.csv
+    And Ftp Close
+    And Log To Console    Waiting for processing
+    And Sleep    10 seconds

+    Then Log To Console    Test postcondition
+    And Connect Database
+    And Check if exists in database    SELECT * FROM article WHERE id = 1 AND name = 'Radkappe' AND count = 1 AND created = '2020-01-01'
+    And Disconnect From Database

 See [Different test case styles](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#different-test-case-styles) in the documentation.

+Note: I added just the Gherkin keywords `When`, `Then`, `And` in front of the keywords to illustrate how keyword resolution works in this case.
+If you would like to use BDD scenarios for your testing, I strongly recommend to use user defined keywords to make the scenarios more readable.

 ## Reporting

-When you execute the test case, a nice HTML report is produced in the directory you set with the command line option `--outputdir`.
-The following shows how to execute the test case in a bash terminal.
+When you execute the test cases, a nice HTML report is produced in the directory you set with the command line option `--outputdir`.
+The following shows how to execute the test case file `upload_e2e.robot` in a bash terminal.

     # robot --outputdir ./log ./upload_tests/upload_e2e.robot
     ==============================================================================